Thursday, November 29, 2018

 RB: Cafu (Brazil

-Cafu is the all-time cap record holder for Brazil with 142 caps.
-He is the only man to play in three WC finals, winning it in 1994 and 2002.
+Cafu is the all-time cap record holder for Brazil with 142 caps between 1990 and 2006.
+He is the only man to play in three World Cup finals, winning it in 1994 and 2002.
 He was the captain of the 2002 team.
-With Sao Paulo, he won two Copa Libertadores: 1992, 1993.
+With Sao Paulo, he won two Copa Libertadores in 1992 and 1993.
 In Europe, he won a Cup Winners Cup with Real Zaragoza, and he also won a singe Champions League with AC Milan in 2006.
-He was South American Player of the Year in 1994.
+He also played for AS Roma.
+Palmeiras, etc. He was South American Player of the Year in 1994.

 Cafu